scm-manager/scm-manager/docs/en/migrate-plugin-from-v1.md

+---
-# Migrate an v1 plugin
+title: Migrate an v1 plugin
+---

-Before starting, make sure to read the [Plugin Development](plugin-development.md).
+Before starting, make sure to read the [Plugin Development](docs/en/plugin-development.mdpment.md).

 To migrate an existing SCM-Manager 1.x Plugin, you have to do the following steps: